 Even if you accept a wide range of card payment options, many customers will also prefer to have alternatives available so that they don’t have to rummage in their wallet and then spend time entering all the card details.
-In one study some 24% of online shoppers who abandoned purchases sought a better variety of payment options.
 If you don’t already, consider offering payment via PayPal and BitCoin.
 While some credit cards, such as American Express, are not widely accepted due to higher fees than other cards for the retailer, it is also still worth offering as a payment option to avoid losing the sale altogether.

-Outsourcing your eCommerce fulfillment could also help you improve customer satisfaction, keep shipping costs and arrival times down and ultimately convert more carts into sales.
+Outsourcing your eCommerce fulfilment could also help you improve customer satisfaction, keep shipping costs and arrival times down and ultimately convert more carts into sales.

 It all began in 2010, when James Hyde and James Strachan couldn’t find a modern shipping service for the eCommerce business they ran.
 Faced with messy warehouses based on out-dated systems, they decided to build their own.
 We’ve not stood still since, helping hundreds of online brands scale up – and scaling with them.